roblinksdata/schema-org-entity-relational-diagrams/README.md

 ## Known issues

 - `3DModel` is missing.
 - Predicates which have a range of more than one class aren't serialised properly - they get listed as a `stringlist` and the related classes don't show up on the diagram.
+See https://github.com/linkml/linkml/issues/2527.

 ## License